dberhane/magento/README.md

-# The BMJ Drupal site
+# Vagrant and puppet provision for Magento site

 ## Description